sagefy/sagefy/gh-pages/f_ideas/one_thing_at_a_time.md

 ---
 layout: default
-title: The Eight Ideas – Do One Thing at a Time
+title: The Ideas – Do One Thing at a Time
 ---

 _Our memory system is powerful but limited.
 We are most effective when focusing on one task at a time._